Christian Kabasele: Watford

 At the start of the 2018–19 season, Kabasele started in the first seven league matches, as he helped Watford off to a winning start.
 This led Kabasele stating that experience is helping him establish as a leader.
 However, he was sent–off for a straight red card in the 81st minute, having come on as a substitute four minutes earlier, as the club lost 4–2 in penalty shootout against Tottenham Hotspur in the third round of the League Cup.
 Following this, Kabasele had his suspension rescinded.
 A week later on 6 October 2018 against Bournemouth, he was sent–off once again for a second bookable offence, as Watford lost 4–0.
 Following his return, Kabasele was placed on the substitute bench for the next four matches before returning to the starting line–up, in a 2–1 loss against Manchester City on 4 December 2018.
-He then started in the next four matches before suffering an injury during a match against Chelsea on 26 December 2018 and was substituted in the 16th minute, which saw him miss four matches.
-It wasn't until on 19 January 2019 when Kabasele returned to the starting line–up against Burnley, and kept a clean sheet, as they drew 0–0.
+He then started in the next four matches before suffering an injury after 16 minutes of a match against Chelsea on 26 December 2018, missing four matches.
+Kabasele returned to the starting line–up against Burnley on 19 January 2019.
 However, his return was short–lived when he found himself out of the starting eleven for the rest of the 2018–19 season.
 Despite this, Kabasele started five matches in the last remaining months of the season.
-At the end of the 2018–19 season, he went on to make twenty–three appearances in all competitions.
+During the 2018–19 season, he made 23 appearances in all competitions.